NethermindEth/sedge/README.md

 |            | Teku       | Teku       |

 ## ✅ Roadmap
 The following roadmap covers the main features and ideas we want to implement but doesn't cover everything we are planning for this tool.
 Stay in touch if you are interested, a lot of improvements are coming in the next two months.
+Please note that this Roadmap is continually changing until version 1.0.

-### Version 0.1 (coming June-July 2022)
+### Version 0.1 (Actual)
 - [x] Generate `docker-compose` scripts and `.env` files for selected clients with a cli tool
 - [x] Generate keystore folder with the cli
 - [x] Test coverage (unit tests)
 - [x] Integrate Kiln network
 - [x] Integrate MEV-Boost as an option
+- [x] Integrate Ropsten network

+### Version 0.2
+- [ ] Set up and run only one node (execution/consensus/validator)
+- [ ] Integrate Sepolia network
+- [ ] Documentation with examples

-### Version 0.X
+### Version 0.3
 - [ ] Enable use of public execution and consensus nodes
 - [ ] Include monitoring tool for alerting, tracking validator balance, and tracking sync progress and status of nodes

+### Version 0.4
+- [ ] Integrate Gnosis network

+### Version 0.X
 - [ ] TUI for guided and more interactive setup (better UX)
-- [ ] Integrate Ropsten network
-- [ ] Integrate Sepolia network
 - [ ] Integrate Prater network
 - [ ] Off-premise setup support
 - [ ] Cross platform support and documentation
-- [ ] Documentation with examples
 - [ ] More tests!!!
 - [ ] Integrate other PoS networks